bluesky/bluesky/doc/source/state-machine.rst

 ----------------------

 When a run is paused, the RunEngine returns control to the user and waits for the user to decide to resume the run or abort it.
 There are three ways to request a pause.

 1. Writing a scan with a planned pause step
 2. Pressing Ctrl+C
 3. Calling ``RE.request_pause()``

-Scans are specified as a sequence of *messages*, which are simple instructions like 'read' and 'set'.
-The instructions can include one or more 'checkpoint', indicating a place where it safe to cleanly resume from a pause.
-For instance, checkpoints are placed before each step of an `AScan`.
+Scans are specified as a sequence of messages, simple instructions like 'read' and 'set'.
+The instructions can optionally include one or more 'checkpoint' message, indicating a place where it safe to resume after an interruption.
+For example, checkpoints are placed before each step of an `AScan`.

-Checkpoints are optional.
-If a scan does not include any 'checkpoint' messages, then it cannot be resumed.
-If a pause is requested, the scan will be aborted.
+If a scan does not include any 'checkpoint' messages, then it cannot be resumed after an interruption.
+If a pause is requested, the scan is aborted instead.

 Soft Pause
 ----------